-height from the floor to the top of the fenestration or to the nearest full height wall, whichever is less, and longitudinally from the edge of the fenestration to the nearest full height wall, or up to 2 feet, whichever is less, as indicated in Figure C405.2.45.2(1).
-The area of secondary sidelit daylight zones shall not be considered in the calculation of the daylight zones in Section C402.4.1.1.
+- 4.2.
+The secondary sidelit daylight zone begins at the edge of theis directly adjacent to the primary daylight zone and extends shall extend laterally to the nearest full height wall, or up to 2.0 times the height from the floor to the top of the fenestration or to the nearest full height wall, whichever is less, and longitudinally from the edge of the fenestration to the nearest full height wall, or up to 2 feet, whichever is less, as indicated in Figure C405.2.45.2(1). - 2.3.

-- 2-3.
 Where clerestory fenestration is located in a wall, the sidelit daylight zone includes a lateral area twice the depth of the clerestory fenestration height, projected upon the floor at a 45 degree angle from the center of the clerestory fenestration.
 The longitudinal width of the sidelit daylight zone is calculated the same as for fenestration located in a wall.
 Where the 45 degree angle is interrupted by an obstruction greater than 0.7 times the ceiling height, the daylight zone shall remain the same lateral area but be located between the clerestory and the obstruction, as indicated in Figure C405.2.45.2(2). - 4.
-Where the fenestration is located in a rooftop monitor, the toplit daylight zone shall extend laterally to the nearest obstruction that is taller than 0.7 times the ceiling height, or up to 1.0 times the height from the floor to the bottom of the fenestration, whichever is less, and longitudinally from the edge of the fenestration to the nearest obstruction that is taller than 0.7 times the ceiling height, or up to 0.25 times the height from the floor to the bottom of the fenestration, whichever is less, as indicated in Figures (C405.2.5.3(2) and C405.2.5.3(3). - 3-5.
+Where the fenestration is located in a rooftop monitor, the sidelit daylight zone shall extend laterally to the nearest obstruction that is taller than 0.7 times the ceiling height, or up to 1.0 times the height from the floor to the bottom of the fenestration, whichever is less, and longitudinally from the edge of the fenestration to the nearest obstruction that is taller than 0.7 times the ceiling height, or up to 0.25 times the height from the floor to the bottom of the bottom of the fenestration, whichever is less, as indicated in Figures C405.2.5.2(3) and C405.2.5.2(4). - 3.5.
 If the rough opening area of a vertical fenestration assembly is less than 10 percent of the calculated primary sidelit daylight zone area for this fenestration, it does not qualify as a sidelit daylight zone. - 4.6.
-The visible transmittance of the fenestration is no less than 0.20. - 7.
-In parking garages with floor area adjacent to perimeter wall openings, the sidelit daylight zone shall include the area within 20 feet of any portion of a perimeter wall that has a net opening to wall ratio of at least 40 percent. - 5-8.
-The projection factor (determined in accordance with Equation 4-5) for any overhanging projection, which is shading the fenestration is not greater than 1.0 for fenestration oriented 45 degrees or less from true norther, and not greater than 1.5 for all other orientations.
+The visible transmittance of the fenestration is no less than 0.20. - 5.7.
+The projection factor (determined in accordance with Equation 4-5) for any overhanging projection, which is shading the fenestration is not greater than 1.0 for fenestration oriented 45 degrees or less from true north, and not greater than 1.5 for all other orientations.

-C405.2.45_3 Toplit daylight zone.
+C405.2.45.3 Toplit daylight zone.
 The toplit daylight zone is the floor area underneath a roof fenestration assembly which complies with the following: